Brittany got her first piercing as an infant, and now has a total of six (delicate) piercings.

 If you start to notice your piercing has become irritated, you can try treating it with a few home remedies.
 I only recommend these remedies as a temporary solution to relieve pain until you can get to a doctor.
 If your piercing has become truly infected, the only thing that will get rid of the infection is antibiotics.

 - Saltwater soaks.
 Press your ear into a cup or shallow bowl filled with a ¼ teaspoon of non-iodized salt dissolved in 1 cup of warm water.
 Soak the piercing for 5–10 minutes, twice a day, or when necessary.

-- If you add a couple drops of tea tree oil to the salt solution, it might aid healing.
+- If you add a couple of drops of tea tree oil to the salt solution, it might aid healing.

 - Over-the-counter NSAIDs.
 Pain killers like aspirin, paracetamol, ibuprofen, etc. can also be used to temporarily relieve pain.

 Should You Remove the Jewelry If the Daith Is Infected?

 Absolutely avoid removing your jewelry!
 Though it may seem best to take it out, leaving the jewelry in actually allows the infection to drain, eventually flushing out the wound and removes the bacteria.
 If you take it out, you also risk the chance of the site closing and not being able to re-pierce there later (due to scar tissue damage).

 Seeing a Doctor

 Finally, if your piercing is infected, it’s best to see a doctor.
 Your doctor can assess your piercing and determine if it’s truly infected or just mildly irritated and prescribe you with antibiotics to cure the infection.

-After completing your prescribed dose of antibiotics, your infection should clear up, but you’ll start to feel better after a few days of treatment.
+After completing your prescribed dose of antibiotics, your infection should clear up, and you’ll start to feel better after a few days of treatment.
 Make sure you take the full course of antibiotics and maintain proper care of your piercing throughout the antibiotic process.